XiyunYue/computational_lab/assignment2_fin/README.md

 2. Cubic Spline:
 For the cubic interpolation method, we also need to import the audio first, and then process the data.
 In order to use the 'CubicSpline' that comes from python, we need to process the data that can be recognized by the function.
 Then we need to delete the x, y values corresponding to the noise data in the audio data.
 Finally, the function can be directly used to obtain the curve, and then the corresponding value can be obtained according to the position of the noise to generate new data.

+3. Unit test：
+We also performed unit tests on the program.
+In order to simplify the test, we rewrite the median filter program as a function whose input is audio data and detection data, and the output has only restorated audio data.
+Because the python system has a median filter function, we can use this compare with our own designed function.
+Just copy the original function and change the function called in the last part.
+It will compare the data in two output one by one.
+Finally, run the unit test, which shows that the output of the two are same.

 **Results**